Compactified Jacobians of Extended ADE Curves and Lagrangian Fibrations: Further Remarks

 Now, one can define \emph{reduced characteristic cycles} on $(M_b)_{\red}$.
 Namely, let $\sim$ denote the equivalence relation on closed points of $(M_b)_{\red}$ generated by the relation $P\sim Q$ for two points on the same $\IP^1$-fibre of the same component $\alpha_w\colon Y_w\to \Alb(Y_w)$ of $M_b$.
 A \emph{reduced characteristic cycle} is then an equivalence class under this equivalence relation.

 Intuitively, we form a reduced characteristic cycle by starting at any point $P$ of $M_b$, say with $P\in Y_w$.
 Then we can walk along the $\IP^1$-fibre of $Y_w$ until we reach the intersection locus with some other $\IP^1$-bundle component of $M_b$.
 Then we can walk along the $\IP^1$-fibre of the other bundle containing the intersection point, and so on.
 The configuration of smooth rational curves that we obtain is the reduced characteristic cycle of $(M_b)_{\red}$.
 One then defines the (not necessarily reduced) \emph{characteristic cycle} of $M_b$ by counting every $\IP^1$-fibre of the reduced characteristic cycle with the multiplicity of the component $Y_w$ it lies in.
 It is then proven in \cite{Hwang-Oguiso--charfol}, \cite{Hwang-Oguiso--multiple} that all characteristic cycles of $M_b$ are isomorphic, and of one of the following types: \begin{enumerate} \item a reducible fibre of an elliptic fibration, i.e.\ of type III, type IV, or an extended ADE curve where all components are rational, \item of type $A_{\infty}$ which means an infinite chain of smooth rational curves. \end{enumerate} Let us see how the characteristic cycles look like in the case of our moduli spaces $\cM$ of sheaves of type $m$ on extended ADE curves.
 In the case that $\Gamma\in \{\tilde D_n,\tilde E_6,\tilde E_7,\tilde E_8\}$, it is quite obvious that \autoref{thm: easy moduli} implies that the \emph{reduced} characteristic cycles of $\cM_{\red}$ are of the same type $\Gamma$ (without multiplicities).
 Then the results of \cite{Hwang-Oguiso--charfol}, \cite{Hwang-Oguiso--multiple} say that also the non-reduced characteristic cycles must be of the same type $\Gamma$, but now with multiplicities given by the labels of $\Gamma$.
 This gives further evidence for \autoref{Conj:multi}.
+See \cite{Hellmann} for the computation of multiplicities of the components of moduli space of sheaves on a curve in a somewhat related special case.